anish7610/hindi-songs/README.md

 This is good for a change because ironically I am now foreign to home-grown music..
 I strongly believe in the saying and practice it whole-heartedly, "When in rome do as the romans do."

 Wow!
-So I found a goldmine of remixes of old classics which are now modernized.. didn't knew it got so advanced.. long time but feels great back to being a normal indian guy.. who codes and listens to bollywood..
+So I found a goldmine of remixes of old classics which are now modernized.. didn't knew it got so advanced.. long time but feels great back to being a normal indian guy.. who codes, maybe hits the gym every now and then and listens to bollywood..
 I was led astray by foreign hobbies, influences and culture.
 This is much better, cannot get anymore simpler than that.
 Life is good!